Predicting Team Europe for the 2023 Ryder Cup including McIlroy, Rahm and wildcards

 Matt Fitzpatrick

 Transformed into an intimidating force off the tee, ‘Fitzy’ now has an aura around him after his 2022 US Open victory.
 Yet to win a point on golf's biggest team stage (0-5-0), this is almost the last piece of the puzzle to make Fitzpatrick a transcendent player in European golf.
 Forced to sit throughout the entire day's play on Friday in 2018, there will surely be no shortage of opportunities here to further bolster his reputation.
 While the driving has caught the eye in the last year or so, Fitzpatrick can be trusted to salvage a hole in matchplay based on his scrambling statistics, leading the PGA Tour last year in scrambling, scrambling from the rough and scrambling from 10-20 yards.
+He showed a timely return to form by finishing T2 at the BMW Championship.
 Don't count him out.

 Tommy Fleetwood